 Is anticipating Halloween scaring you?

 How will you ever cope without triggering your back pain?
 Fear not!
 With some simple spine-saving ‘tricks’ Halloween may feel more of a ‘treat!’

 - Plan ahead: Leaving everything to the last minute causes more stress and tension.
 Take time to jot ideas down or any shopping you may need, then schedule a day or two to put your plans into action.

 - Let your legs pick a pumpkin: When you reach for that giant pumpkin squat down, use your legs and avoid twisting your spine as you stand up while holding it close to your body.

 - Make sure your costume is comfortable and not too heavy or restricting.
-Wear well fitting shoes with good grips for those long treks trick-n-treating!
+Wear well fitting shoes with good grips for those long treks trick-or-treating!

-- Avoid decorating acrobatics: Don’t climb on ladders, twisting, over-reaching and hopping around to get those ghosts, spiders and sticky webs into just the right spots.
-Get help from your ‘little monsters’ it’s more fun and gets the job done quicker.
+- Avoid decorating acrobatics: Don’t climb on ladders, and avoid twisting, over-reaching and hopping around to get those ghosts, spiders and sticky webs into just the right spots.
+Get help from your ‘little monsters’ – it’s more fun and gets the job done quicker.

-- If your planning a scary film marathon – make sure you don’t stay slumped on the sofa for hours at a time; get up, walk round and have a stretch between movies and murders!
+- If you’re planning a scary film marathon, make sure you don’t stay slumped on the sofa for hours at a time; get up, walk around and have a stretch between movies and murders!

 Keep to these simple tips and your Halloween shouldn’t be too scary!